VerifyFetch

 Progress Tracking

-Bytes loaded, percent complete, ETA.
+Bytes loaded, percent complete, speed, ETA.
 All in one callback.

 Manifest System

 One JSON file for all your hashes.
-CLI generates it from your files.
+CLI generates it from your files or HuggingFace models.

 CLI Tools